subhranildas/Docs/DOCS/GPU_PROGRAMMING/Setup_Guide.md

 nvcc --version
 ```

-You should see the installed CUDA version.
+Installed CUDA version should be visible.

-Also check GPU status:
+Check GPU status with the following Command:

 ```bash
 nvidia-smi